HDMI: Audio/video

 HDMI uses the Consumer Technology Association/Electronic Industries Alliance 861 standards.
 HDMI 1.0 to HDMI 1.2a uses the EIA/CEA-861-B video standard, HDMI 1.3 uses the CEA-861-D video standard, and HDMI 1.4 uses the CEA-861-E video standard.
 The CEA-861-E document defines "video formats and waveforms; colorimetry and quantization; transport of compressed and uncompressed LPCM audio; carriage of auxiliary data; and implementations of the Video Electronics Standards Association (VESA) Enhanced Extended Display Identification Data Standard (E-EDID)".
 On July 15, 2013, the CEA announced the publication of CEA-861-F, a standard that can be used by video interfaces such as DVI, HDMI, and LVDS.
 CEA-861-F adds the ability to transmit several Ultra HD video formats and additional color spaces.

 To ensure baseline compatibility between different HDMI sources and displays (as well as backward compatibility with the electrically compatible DVI standard) all HDMI devices must implement the sRGB color space at 8 bits per component.
 Ability to use the color space and higher color depths ("deep color") is optional.
-HDMI permits sRGB 4:4:4 chroma subsampling (8–16 bits per component), xvYCC 4:4:4 chroma subsampling (8–16 bits per component), 4:4:4 chroma subsampling (8–16 bits per component), or 4:2:2 chroma subsampling (8–12 bits per component).
+HDMI permits sRGB 4:4:4 chroma sampling (8–16 bits per component), xvYCC 4:4:4 chroma sampling (8–16 bits per component), 4:4:4 chroma sampling (8–16 bits per component), or 4:2:2 chroma subsampling (8–12 bits per component).
 The color spaces that can be used by HDMI are ITU-R BT.601, ITU-R BT.709-5 and IEC 61966-2-4.